gtriggiano/neo4acl/docs/Api.md

 The `query` and `parameters` property of every promise resulting from an api call, are tought to be exploited in a multi query transaction scenario.

-In the following example you can also see ho to use the `parser` function.
+In the following example you can also see how to use the `parser` function.

-For example:
 ```javascript
 var seraph = require('seraph');
 var neo4j = seraph();